philippeZim/OSTEP_Solutions/README.md

-# OSTEP Homework Solutions
+# OSTEP Solutions

-This repository contains my solutions to the homework assignments from the **Operating Systems: Three Easy Pieces (OSTEP)** book by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau.
+This repository contains my solutions to the assignments from the **Operating Systems: Three Easy Pieces (OSTEP)** book by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau.

 ## Contents